autumn-info-442a/Homework1/Homework2.md

 ## Final Remarks:
 English, no sound, no keyboard, chrome desktop only (responsive to window size), no accessibility options (things such as color blind support), no contact with a server (everything is saved locally), only one type of minigame

+For this iteration of iCare, all text will be in American English.
+There will be no sound, no keyboard user inputs (all user inputs will be click based), and no additional features for accessibility (i.e. color toggle for color-blind, voice controls, etc). iCare will only function on the Chrome browser as a Chrome extension (Firefox, Safari, etc not supported).
+All user data (settings, count of videos/day, total watch time/day) will be saved locally.

 ### HowToo Comment:
 <p align="center">